timlohse1104/tilloh.dev/frontend/README.md

   - `types`: Contains the shared types to be used in all svelte components.
   - `util`: Contains the utility functions of the frontend.

+### i18n internationalization

+The frontend uses the `sveltekit-i18n` library for internationalization.
+The translations are stored in the `src/lib/config/` folder.
+The translations are loaded in the `src/lib/util/translations.ts` file.
+The translations are used in the svelte components with the `t` function.
+There is also a initialization check with `{#if $initialized}` svelte condition block.

 # Deployment

 ## Automatically